cstanze/mae/README.md

 ## TODO

-First:

-- Fix CALayer fill bug

-After:
+- Finish the code for showing modules
+- Add default modules (how to do toggles??) (settings for some modules) (style-based settings)

-- Add CellularData.ca
+- Add more styles (Preferences for each?)
-- Move all ca packages to a Resources folder.
-- Pack localizations into the MaeUI bundle.
+- Pack Localizations into MaeUI

-## LICENSE
+## License

-License TBD (default licensing laws in effect)

-pls no steal code uwu
+As most other repositories, this one has code licensed by the MIT License.

+...
+But, if you would like to credit me, that would be greatly appreciated ❤️